3 Ways to Report an Outage

 Search for Menard Outage in the Google Play or App Store on your mobile device to download the free MyMEC app.

-Input your account number (found on your bill) or your meter number to set up the app.
+Input your account number (found on your bill) or your meter number (located under the digital digits and above the barcode).

 *This app allows us to stay in contact with you through notifications to your device if enabled.